 Divorce Papers You Must Fill Out

 There are several forms you must fill out.
-Below is a list (with FREE download links) of each one:
+If you’re wondering how to get free divorce papers in California, you might be relieved to find the actual forms are totally free.
+Below is a list (with the download links) for each one:

 - Divorce Petition (Form FL-100) – The first step is to file the divorce petition or Petition – Marriage/Domestic Partnership form with your county family court.
 It will signal to the family court your and your spouse’s intention to end your marriage.